Permafrost/Tundra/README.md

 ### tundra.message:receive

-Receives arbitrary (XML or flat file) content and routes it to either the webMethods messaging subsystem via `pub.publish:publish`, a JMS destination, or a direct service invocation.
+Receives arbitrary content and routes it to either the webMethods messaging subsystem via `pub.publish:publish`, a JMS destination, or a direct service invocation.

-The content can be specified as a string, byte array, IData document `java.io.InputStream`, or `org.w3c.dom.Node` object.
+The content can be specified as a string, byte array, IData document, `java.io.InputStream`, or `org.w3c.dom.Node` object.

 This service is either intended to be invoked directly by clients